elixir-lsp/elixir-ls/guides/initialization.md

 The delayed message is important because some clients might send a message `workspace/didChangeConfiguration`.
 If that happens, it will start the build with a different configuration (for example, a different MIX_ENV).

-If a notification `workspace/didChangeConfiguration` or the delayed message is handled, it updates the server settings and triggers builders/analyzers and so on.
+If a notification `workspace/didChangeConfiguration` is not received in 3s the server will try to get configuration via `workspace/configuration` request.
+If that request is not supported a default configuration is used.
+Finally, the server triggers builders/analyzers.

 ## Starts building/analyzing the project